← Back to Notes

 Ticker-Rush is Live!

-Interestingly, I've managed to host the entire stack (Go backend, React frontend, Valkey, and PostgreSQL) on a single VM instance with only 2 GB of RAM.
-As it turns out, this is perfectly sufficient if you follow the right deployment strategies.
+By carefully optimizing resource distribution and favoring lightweight components (like Valkey over full Redis), I'm running the entire stack (Go backend, React frontend, Valkey, and PostgreSQL) on a single VM instance with only 2 GB of RAM.

 Managing a remote VM can sometimes feel disconnected, but I've been once again impressed by how TRAMP and vterm work when accessing the live instance via SSH with Emacs.